perdian/devlauncher/README.md

 is different or the source file is newer than the target file.
 If set to `false` then the file will always be copied no matter if it actually needs to or not.

-# Version history
+## Version history

+### Version 3.0.1

+[UPDATE] Made `CopyResourcesListener` fit into fluent API concept

-## Version 3.0.0
+### Version 3.0.0

-[*] Eliminated the need for different connector and webapp listeners.
+[UPDATE] Eliminated the need for different connector and webapp listeners.
          Consolidated the existing logics into new listeners with fluent API for easier configuration and consistent resolving logics.

-## Version 2.1.0
+### Version 2.1.0

-[+] Added CopyResourcesListener
+[NEW]    Added CopyResourcesListener